-- Arrange for volunteers to visit local science fairs to distribute regional certificates and information about SJWP. - Sponsor transportation for your state winner(s) (up to three students.) to the national competition.
+- Arrange for volunteers to visit local science fairs to distribute regional certificates and information about SJWP. - Sponsor transportation for your state winner(s) (up to two students.) to the national competition.
 Begin planning now to identify funds in your MA budget or to solicit sponsors.
-The average airfare is \$600 per person.
-If necessary, WEF can provide assistance in finding local sponsors. - Recruit a judging panel to help review your state entries.
+The average airfare is\$600 per person.
+If necessary, WEF can aid in finding local sponsors. - Recruit a judging panel to help review your state entries.
 This group will review the research papers submitted online and, if necessary, conduct student interviews.
 They might also attend local science fairs to award SJWP certificates or competition invitations and speak with the students. - 4.
-Select your state winner and notify WEF no later than April 30, 2018. - Contact your state winner no later than May 1, to congratulate them and to let them know that an email with time-sensitive competition information will be forwarded to the student from WEF during that week.
+Select your state winner and notify WEF no later than April 30, 2020. - Contact your state winner no later than May 1, to congratulate them and to let them know that an email with time-sensitive competition information will be forwarded to the student from WEF during that week.

-If any of these items presents a particular difficulty, WEF staff resources are available to assist you.
+If any of these items presents a particular hardship, WEF staff resources are available to assist you.
 The sooner assistance is sought, the better.
-Please contact Stevi Hunt-Cottrell at shunt-cottrell@wef.org or 703-684-2454.
+Please contact Brad Lovett at blovett@wef.org or 703-684-2454.